Check out the list of our 35 International Master's Programmes and visit their websites for more information.

 In the Master’s Programme in Pharmaceutical Research, Development and Safety, you obtain a comprehensive overview of the life cycle of drugs and their use.
 You can specialise in 1) drug discovery and pharmacology, 2) drug development and 3) medication safety and effectiveness.
 The perspective of Green and Sustainable Pharmacy, essential for managing the global sustainability challenge, is integrated into the curriculum.

 How does knowing Russia help you think globally?
 How to understand Russia's response to global challenges?

 How can we infer general principles from limited observations?
 How to create mathematical models of natural phenomena?
-How to generalise information on scientific phenomena?

 In the Master’s Programme in Theoretical and Computational Methods, you get a strong basis in the theoretical methods, modelling, and mathematical and numerical analysis within physics, mathematics, chemistry and/or computer science.